LimePoint/opschain-docs/docs/getting-started/README.md

 Your very first OpsChain change will likely take several minutes to execute as OpsChain needs to perform additional processes internally.

 The CLI will report on the status of the change as it progresses, and will exit once the change has completed.
+The change can also be seen in the [OpsChain web UI](#visit-the-opschain-web-ui) which shows the change's steps as they are executed, and the logs generated throughout the change execution.

 ### View change logs